siv2r/bip-frost-signing/README.md

 > [!IMPORTANT]
 > Passing *ValidateSignersCtx* ensures functional compatibility with the signing protocol but does not guarantee the security of the key generation protocol itself.

-The output of the FROST signing protocol is a BIP340 Schnorr signature that verifies under the *threshold public key* as if it were produced by a single signer using the *threshold secret key*.
+The output of the FROST signing protocol is a BIP340 Schnorr signature that verifies under the *X-only threshold public key* as if it were produced by a single signer using the *threshold secret key*.

 ### General Signing Flow